Now Available with Hexane-Free DHA & ARA

 Good Food Sources: animal meats, dairy foods, eggs, peanuts and nori seaweed

-Always refer to the measuring instructions on the formula label as mixing directions have changed on the most recent production run.
+Always refer to the measuring instructions on the formula label.

 Ingredients & Quality